Skip to content

 • If it fails: Still leaking?
 Then move on to washer or stem replacement.

-Pro tip: Don’t overtighten—you could crack the nut or damage the stem!
+Pro tip: Don’t overtighten.
+You could crack the nut or damage the stem!

 When to Just Replace the Washer